An HSG test for blocked tubes answers the question “Are the fallopian tubes are open?”

 Sexually transmitted diseases (STDs) can also lead to scarring and cause blocked tubes.
 These types of infections, such as Chlamydia or gonorrhea, can lead to pelvic inflammatory disease (PID) which in turn damages the cilia (tiny hairs lining the fallopian tubes) that help to transport the egg.
 Without normal cilia, the egg may not meet the sperm, or if an egg becomes fertilized, it may not be able to travel to the uterus.
 This can result in an ectopic pregnancy, which can further damage your tube.

 An HSG test is a quick outpatient procedure

-HSG tests are an outpatient procedure and can be performed at either of our Lafayette or Baton Rouge fertility clinics.
+An HSG test for blocked tubes is an outpatient procedure and can be performed at either of our Lafayette or Baton Rouge fertility clinics.
 The entire procedure usually takes less than 10 minutes, can usually be performed at the time of your consult, and you will know your results immediately.

 During an HSG procedure using the C-Arm Fluoroscopic Imaging System, contrast dye is injected into the uterus and tubes.
 As the dye is being passed into the uterus, x-ray pictures are taken.
 As the dye enters the tubes, it outlines the length of the tubes and spills out their ends if they are open.
 Abnormalities inside the uterine cavity may also be detected by the doctor when the fluid movement is disrupted by the abnormality.